top of page

 What does the buccal/intra-oral aspect involve?

 Buccal or intra-oral massage is a unique technique in which the muscles around the mouth and jaw are worked not only from the outside, but the inside as well.
 The buccal component is performed with gloved hands using the thumbs and forefingers to massage the interior of the lips and cheeks, and working down to the jaw.
 It involves a level of pressure that is comfortable for you, with options for pauses at any time.
-It is commonly experienced as a feeling of tension or tightness (after all, the masseter muscle is the strongest muscle in the body and how often has this part of your body received massage and attention?).. yet oh-so-relieving in the aftermath!
+It is commonly experienced as a feeling of tension or tightness.. yet oh-so-relieving in the aftermath!

 All experiences during a buccal face massage are welcomed and sessions are curated for your individual intentions and needs.